lucasbaizer2/hasmer/hasmer/README.md

 # hasmer

-This directory contains the C# source code for `hbutil`, using the .NET 5.0 platform.
+This directory contains the C# source code for `hasmer`, using the .NET 5.0 platform.

 # Documentation